Leif Erickson (actor)

 Leif Erickson (born William Wycliffe Anderson; October 27, 1911 – January 29, 1986) was an American stage, film, and television actor.

 Early life

 Erickson was born in Alameda, California, near San Francisco.
 He worked as a soloist in a band as vocalist and trombone player, performed in Max Reinhardt's productions, and then gained a small amount of stage experience in a comedy vaudeville act.
-Initially billed by Paramount Pictures as Glenn Erickson, he began his screen career as a leading man in Westerns.